-The nature of impact
+The Nature of Impact

-Swimming In It
+In It

-Why most swimwear is polluting the ocean (and what we’re doing about it).
+Why most swimwear is polluting the ocean — and what we're doing about it.

 It starts with a swim.